 The skin appears thin and wrinkled.

-The following are the health issues that they might face:
+The following are the health conditions that they might face -

 Severe cardiovascular disease.

-The skin on the trunk and extremities become tight and hard.
+The skin on the trunk and extremities become tight and rigid.

 Tooth formation is delayed and abnormal.